 If you want to limit your family size or plan when you’ll have children, you’ll need to use birth control for about three decades.
 That’s a long time, which makes it more important to be sure you use a method that’s effective and fits your lifestyle.
 The doctors at North County Women’s Specialists have years of experience helping women choose the birth control that’s best for their individual needs.
-To learn more about your options, call the office in Escondido, California, or book an appointment online.
+To learn more about your options, call our office in Escondido or San Marcos, California, or book an appointment online.

 At North County Women’s Specialists, you can obtain all the different types of birth control.
 The first step is getting a thorough exam to be sure you don’t have any health issues that may affect your choice.